Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/README.md

         Router: must have a fixed Public IP (x.x.x.x) and support Port Forwarding.
         Since Tunnelblick and OpenVPN are not used, the Router does not need advanced VPN features (if available, disable them), just a cheap Router is sufficient.
-    Simple one-line SSH command login to DGX Spark .....
+    Simple one-line SSH command login to DGX Spark After rebooting, simply have the Mac/PC Client run this SHH command in step 9.1 - it's super easy.
+.....

 .....